liamvt/RepData_PeerAssessment1/PA1_template.md

 ## [1] 1304.984
 ```
 ## Are there differences in activity patterns between weekdays and weekends?
-1. Create a new factor variable called weekendTF, which is a factor with two levels ("weekend", "weekday").
+1. Create a new factor variable called weekendTF (weekend true or false), which is a factor with two levels ("weekend", "weekday").
 Create the factor by applying the weekdays function to the date column and checking whether the output matches the strings "Saturday" or "Sunday".

 ```r
 activity$weekendTF <- factor((weekdays(as.Date(activity$date)) %in% c("Saturday", "Sunday")), levels=c(TRUE, FALSE), labels=c("weekend", "weekday"))